omero/gatsby-casper/src/content/google-spreadsheet-manage-content.md

 ---
+title: >-
-title: 'How to use Google Spreadsheet to manage content and trigger a deployment of your GatsbyJS site'
+  How to use Google Spreadsheet to manage content and trigger a deployment of your GatsbyJS site
 author: jmolivas
 excerpt: ''
 image: sheet-gatsby.jpg